Paediatricians in Canada: Frequently asked questions

 - Provincial colleges: Each province has a college of physicians and surgeons, which grants licenses to doctors to practice.
 Many of the colleges can help people find doctors accepting new patients.
 Our Find a Doctor page has links to these services.

-- Referrals: In some areas, you will need a referral from a family doctor to see a paediatrician.
+- Referrals: In some areas, you will need a referral from a family doctor or nurse practitioner to see a paediatrician.

 More information from the CPS: